mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

     }
 {% endhighlight %}

-With this, everything is in place to create a event based application.
+With this, everything is in place to create an event based application.
 There are many more options to consider, but as I will not mirror the Spring docs, I will leave it at this point.
 You can read more about this in the Spring [docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#context-functionality-events).
 Another very good article is the following: [Better application events in Spring Framework 4.2](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2).

 #### Sync or Async - depending on your needs
 As you might have seen, I used the <code>@Async</code> annotation in the handlers.
 The reason for that is, that I want to execute the stuff that happens when is user is created independently of the thread where it is created.
 There are some situations where you want a synchronous execution, but in this example I want the execution in another thread.